 Those of you that know me have heard me say over and over again that we should love one another with everything we’ve got.
 As John reminds us here, we should be known as a people that walk in love.

 Why so much emphasis on love?
 There are a few reasons that come to mind.
 We could say Jesus said so, but I think it’s much deeper than that.
-Though many among us prefer a checklist to execute, this is a reminder that we should walk in love because that precisely what Jesus demonstrated during His brief ministry on earth.
+Though many among us prefer a checklist to execute, this is a reminder that we should walk in love because that was precisely what Jesus demonstrated during His brief ministry on earth.
 Everywhere He went, people wanted to touch Him, to hear Him; to see Him was enough.

 You may think I’m strange, but I don’t see Jesus walking around with a grin pasted on His face giving high-fives to everyone in His path.
 There was something about the manner with which He talked to people that oozed out the kind of love we’re supposed to emulate.
 It’s difficult to define, but it’s incredibly easy to see.
 John reminds this dear lady and all those in her house that this kind of love is required and it is a joy to embrace.